 Chef Erin moved to Prince Edward Island in 2005 to attend the Culinary Institute of Canada, where she completed a challenging internship at Michelin- starred Gravetye Manor and graduated with honors from the Culinary Arts program as well as the Applied Degree in Culinary Operations.
-During her time at the CIC, Erin was selected to be part of Culinary Youth Team Canada, travelling to the World Culinary Olympics and winning one silver and three gold medals in prestigious culinary competitions.
+During her time at the CIC, Erin was selected to be part of Culinary Youth Team Canada, travelling to the World Culinary Olympics and winning one silver and two gold medals in prestigious culinary competitions.

 Chef Erin's culinary creations are fresh, fun, accessible and always made with passion and care.
 Food should enrich and inspire everyone involved its creation; from local farmers and fishers, chefs and food-lovers.
 Cooking great food is about bringing people together to learn, share, nurture and savour!

 Assistant Chef Bonnie Perry is excited to join the team for the 2019 season.

 After spending fifteen years as an IT Professional with the department of National defence, Bonnie Perry knows what hard work and dedication means.
 As an aspiring chef and someone who started cooking for her family at the age of 11, her love for food is a deep one.
 While working at Shearwater Air Force Base, Bonnie volunteered on the special events committee where she cooked and served meals for small parties of twenty to thirty people and liaised with caterers for larger crowds.
 In 2014 She began working as a consultant at The Fox and Hound Neighbourhood Pub to review their menu and make recommendations on additions and changes with respect to ingredient changes as well as plating for visual enhancements.